codinasion-archive/codinasion-programme/programme/divide-two-numbers/README.md

 #include <stdlib.h> // for the exit function
 #include <assert.h> // for the assert function

-double divide(int num1, int num2);
+// call to divide function with two parameters double divide(int num1, int num2);
 void test(void);